FancyJD/Afame-Technology-/README.md

 Conclusion:

-We learned that factors like age and gender played a role in survival on the Titanic.
+We learned that factors like age and gender played a crucial role in predicting survival on the Titanic.
 In the future, we could improve our model by considering other variables or trying different algorithms.